-Some 300 local law enforcement agencies statewide will join forces early next year for 2018’s Great Texas Warrant Roundup.
+Some 300 local law enforcement agencies statewide are joining forces between February 12 and March 9 for 2018’s Great Texas Warrant Roundup.

-If you’ve got active arrest warrants on old, unpaid citations, you’ll be notified up until late February, via mail and telephone.
+If you have active arrest warrants on old, unpaid citations, you’ve likely been notified, via mail or telephone.

 Don’t be fooled.

 Simply paying a fine (even if it is reduced or court costs are waived) to resolve a citation means it WILL go to your driving record.

 That means higher insurance premiums, points on your driver’s license, even surcharges.

 If you pay off a fine associated with a citation for a moving violation you will have a conviction on your driving record.